 Forum 18 News Service reports that members of churches affiliated with the Baptist Council of Churches in Kazakhstan (and other countries in Central Asia) have chosen a policy of civil disobedience, refusing to register or to pay fines imposed for practising their faith.

-Affiliated congregations are frequently raided and members handed summary fines by police with no court hearing for leading or participating in religious meetings without state permission.
+Affiliated congregations are frequently raided and police fine members with no court hearing for leading or participating in religious meetings without state permission.

 Many who refuse to pay fines are put on Kazakhstan’s exit blacklist, preventing them from leaving the country, and some have property confiscated (such as washing machines or cars), while others have restraining orders placed on property (homes, cars, livestock), preventing them from selling.